projectceladon/celadon-documentation/source/getting-started/on-vm.rst

     Proceed with the following section to install these images to a virtual disk image in `qcow2 <https://www.linux-kvm.org/page/Qcow2>`_ format.

+:file:`caas-releasefiles-<$buildvariant>.tar.gz`

+    The release tar ball contains all required flashfiles/scrips for running Celadon in VM.

 Create a CiV virtual disk
 *************************